 The Heart of Agile (HoA) is another interesting model for what areas can an Agile Coach lean into when faced with an issue.

 To describe this learning and application journey, the HoA uses the Shu-ha-ri model, a Japanese martial art concept, which describes the stages a student progresses through three levels:

 - Shu (obey): a student learns the basics from their teacher;

 - Ha (digress): students may choose to digress from doing what they are told;

 - Ri (separate): they don’t follow techniques as moves are now natural.

-- Kokoro (heart): Kokoro is about having a fundamental understanding of the basics, returning to “essence”, which is four words:
+The HoA develops this model further by adding a new final state, Kokoro (heart): reaching a fundamental understanding of the basics, returning to “essence”, which is four words: Collaborate, Deliver, Reflect, Improve.

 These words can then be further expanded to create new levels and actions to reflect on, which can help guides our paths to being an Elite Agile Coach: